Registered Designs (Design Patents)

 Only after we confirm that the design application has in fact been filed may you disclose your design.
 (Note, however, the six month grace period for filing a design application as described above) It usually takes about eight months from the date of filing the application until notification of registration is received from the South African Designs Office.
 If foreign registered designs are to be applied for, we should be notified thereof at the outset, but foreign design applications may be filed in a number of countries within six months after the filing of a South African registered design.
 Such a design application may then claim the priority date of the South African design.

-Registered Design Duration
+Design Patent Duration

 The duration of an Aesthetic design is 15 years.